AadilMdhusain/Mutation-Testing-Project/README.md

 <H1> Booking System - A Software Testing Project</H1>

-We have implemented mutation testing using PIT (Pitest) to evaluate and strengthen the test quality of our Restaurant Booking System backend.
+We have implemented mutation testing using PIT (Pitest) to evaluate and strengthen the test quality of our Booking System backend.
 The aim of this implementation is to go beyond traditional code coverage and ensure that our unit tests are capable of detecting real faults in the booking logic.

 While normal coverage metrics only indicate how much of the code is executed during tests, mutation testing measures how effective those tests truly are.
 PIT achieves this by automatically injecting small changes—called mutations—into the source code and observing whether the existing test suite detects these changes.